-More than 750 cases have been filed with the ODRA over the past 14 years.
-Of those, approximately 90 percent of all contract disputes and two-thirds of all bid protests have been resolved in the ADR process without an adjudicated decision.
-Of the more than 100 pre-dispute matters handled by the ODRA in that time, less than 5% have required adjudication.
+More than 900 cases have been filed with the ODRA over the past 16 years.
+Of those, approximately 90 percent of all contract disputes and 65 percent of all bid protests have been resolved in the ADR process without an adjudicated decision.
+Of the more than 124 pre-dispute matters handled by the ODRA in that time, only 3 percent have required adjudication.

 The FAA’s dispute resolution process has been recognized as a leader in the public contracting field.
-In 2003, the FAA received the Office of Management and Budget’s Outstanding ADR Program Award for its “innovative and effective” ODRA Program.
+The FAA has received the Office of Management and Budget’s Outstanding ADR Program Award for its “innovative and effective” ODRA Program.
 In 2008, the ABA Section of Public Contract Law recognized the ODRA for “a decade of excellent service to the public contracting community by advancing the use of alternative dispute resolution as a means to resolve bid protests and contract disputes.”
-In 2011, the ODRA was recognized, by the Under-Secretary-General of the United Nations, for the contribution of ODRA personnel to the development of a contract award challenge program for that organization.
+In 2011, the ODRA was recognized, by the Under-Secretary-General of the United Nations, for the contributions of ODRA personnel to the development of a contract award challenge program for that organization.

 - Procedural Rules for Bid Protests & Contract Disputes

 - E-FILING INSTRUCTION (PDF)

 - A-76 Contest Rules (Revised November 1, 2005) (PDF)